-• Yes.
-If you are unvaccinated and have been a close contact of someone with COVID-19 and you get tested, you should remain in quarantine while awaiting test results.
-If negative, you will still need to complete a seven-day minimum quarantine.
+Yes.
+If you are unvaccinated, have been in close contact with someone with COVID-19 and you get tested, you should remain in quarantine while waiting for test results.
+If the test results taken on day 5 or later are negative, you can complete quarantine after a minimum of 7 days.